 Finally, after we obtain a descent direction $\xi_{\mathbf{X}}$, and a step size $\alpha$ {depending on the employed algorithm}, Euclidean algorithms update the current position through the linear equation $\mathbf{X} = \mathbf{X} + \alpha \xi_{\mathbf{X}}$.
 While such an update is valid for linear spaces, it does not apply to Riemannian manifolds as it might result in a point outside the manifold.
 Therefore, one needs to ``project" such an update on the manifold while conserving its descent property.
 This is naturally accomplished by moving along geodesics, i.e., straight lines, on the manifold.
 However, finding the expression of geodesics can be difficult \cite{AbsMahSep2008} which motivates the use of their first order approximation known as \emph{retractions}.
 In particular, a retraction $\text{R}_{\mathbf{X}}: \mathcal{T}_{\mathbf{X}} \mathcal{M} \longrightarrow \mathcal{M}$ is a mapping from tangent vectors to the manifold such as $\text{R}_{\mathbf{X}}(\mathbf{0}_{\mathbf{X}}) = \mathbf{X}$ and $\cfrac{d\ \text{R}_{\mathbf{X}}(h \xi_{\mathbf{X}})}{d\ h}\Big|_{h=0} = \xi_{\mathbf{X}}$.
 Therefore, deriving a computationally efficient retraction is a critical and delicate step in designing Riemannian optimization algorithms.

-The steps of Riemannian optimization methods are summarized in the template shown in \algref{alg2}. {Unlike the unconstrained optimization in \algref{alg1}, \algref{alg2} requires the point $\mathbf{X}$ to be on the manifold, and the descent direction to be on the tangent space.} In the rest of this manuscript, an instance of \algref{alg2} in which the descent direction only requires the gradient information is referred to as a first order Riemannian optimization algorithm while the use of the Riemannian Hessian elevates the algorithm to second order.
+The steps of Riemannian optimization methods are summarized in the template shown in \algref{alg2}. {Unlike the unconstrained optimization in \algref{alg1}, \algref{alg2} requires the point $\mathbf{X}$ to be on the manifold, and the descent direction to be on the tangent space.} In the rest of this manuscript, an instance of \algref{alg2} in which the descent direction only requires the gradient information is referred to as a first-order Riemannian optimization algorithm while the use of the Riemannian Hessian elevates the algorithm to second-order.
 For example, choosing $\xi_{\mathbf{X}} = - \cfrac{\overline{\nabla}_{\mathbf{X}} f}{||\overline{\nabla}_{\mathbf{X}} f||_{\mathbf{X}}}$ yields the celebrated steepest descent algorithm on Riemannian manifolds {\cite{absil2009optimization}}.
-Likewise, Newton's method on Riemannian manifolds, a second order algorithm, is obtained by finding the tangent vector $\xi_{\mathbf{X}} \in \mathcal{T}_{\mathbf{X}} \mathcal{M}$ that satisfies the following Newton's equation $\overline{\nabla}^2_{\mathbf{X}} f[\xi_{\mathbf{X}}] = -\overline{\nabla}_{\mathbf{X}} f$.
+Likewise, Newton's method on Riemannian manifolds, a second-order algorithm, is obtained by finding the tangent vector $\xi_{\mathbf{X}} \in \mathcal{T}_{\mathbf{X}} \mathcal{M}$ that satisfies the following Newton's equation $\overline{\nabla}^2_{\mathbf{X}} f[\xi_{\mathbf{X}}] = -\overline{\nabla}_{\mathbf{X}} f$.

-{ For compact manifolds and smooth objective functions, first and second order Riemannian methods are guaranteed to converge to a critical point of the optimization problem \cite{AbsMahSep2008}, i.e., a zero of the gradient of the Lagrangian function associated with the optimization problem \cite{993483}}.